ysenarath/disaster-tweet-priority-classifier/README.md

+## Thanks

+This is a fork of https://github.com/jitinkrishnan/Quick-Deployables.

 # Quick-Deployables
 Presenting quick deployable models (that are trained using tweets collected from 20 different crisis events labeled for priority/urgency) to filter critical messages during a crisis response.